 Architecture decisions accumulate as bets.
 Unrevisited bets become landmines.

-Architecture Decision Records are powerful when maintained[2].
+Architecture Decision Records are useful when maintained[2].
 They become dangerous when abandoned.
 Layer three parses the ADR repo and flags two failure classes.

 Unresolved revisit markers.
 ADRs use phrases like "revisit after migration completes," "temporary until we evaluate alternatives in Q3," or "accepted risk — reassess in 6 months."
 The agent scans for those temporal markers and checks whether any follow-up ADR or PR addressed them.
 An ADR from 18 months ago that says "revisit in Q2 2025" with no follow-up is an architectural bet that may no longer be valid — and that nobody owns.